 How To Improve Your Gut Microbiome

-If you’re looking to lose weight and keep it off, one critical component that’s often overlooked is restoring the harmony of your gut microbiome.
+If you’re looking to lose weight and keep it off, one of the most critical components is having a healthy, balanced gut microbiome.
 What exactly does this mean though?
-Trillions of bacteria and microorganisms live in our bodies – the majority of which are in our large intestines (the gut microbiome).
+Trillions of bacteria and microorganisms live in our bodies – the majority of which are in our large intestines.
 While a small percentage does carry disease, most of these bacteria exist to keep us healthy.
 Therefore, the aim is always to have a much larger amount of “good” than “bad” gut bacteria and to ensure that the good bacteria is as diverse as possible.

-When it comes to weight loss, we traditionally tend to focus on calorie restriction and exercise (calories in versus calories out).
-While this approach typically does result in weight-loss, that’s just a piece of much larger puzzle.
-Studies over the last 5 years show that the real game changer comes when you create a healthy, balanced gut microbiome.
-When you improve the composition of your gut bacteria, you reduce/eliminate unhealthy cravings, decrease inflammation, reduce insulin sensitivity, balance blood glucose and change the way your body metabolizes food and stores fat.
+When it comes to losing weight, we traditionally refer to the old adage: calories in versus calories out.
+While this may result in some weight loss, it's just a piece of much larger puzzle.
+New research show that the real gold comes when you improve the composition of your microbiome.
+This can help reduce/eliminate unhealthy cravings, decrease inflammation, reduce insulin sensitivity, balance blood glucose and change the way your body metabolizes food and stores fat.
 However, if you allow the harmful bacteria to flourish, it can set the stage for obesity, type 2 diabetes, autoimmune disease, mental illness and several other chronic conditions.

 - Add them to omelettes, grainless wraps/tacos, legume-based pastas or use them as pizza toppers.